 Step 2: Identify the Skills Needed to Launch Your Site

 Building an eCommerce website is different from constructing other websites, much as building a brick and mortar retail store is different from building houses or other types of structures… and it will take a variety of skills to complete successfully.
 Here are some of the common components of a Magento website project plan that you may need assistance with:

-– Branding: If you don’t have a logo and style guide, or if it’s time for you touch up your businesses identity with a refresh, it can be ideal to have these creative assets created before you invest into designing your site.
+– Branding: If you don’t have a logo and style guide, or if it’s time for you to touch up your business identity with a refresh, it can be ideal to have these creative assets created before you invest in designing your site.

 – Website Design: Creating the aesthetic look of the website.
 You’ll want a designer that understands the components of the Magento website that they’ll be providing designs for.

 – Frontend Coding: Creating graphics in a software like Photoshop is one skill set, but integrating those designs with your Magento website may require the use of HTML, CSS, and various other coding languages.

 – Admin Setup: Magento websites generally require setup for Credit Card Processing, Shipping, Sales Taxes, and various other features and functionalities.
 You may want advice and guidance on general store setup.

 – Backend Coding: If you need custom extensions and functionality written, you’ll need experts in particular coding languages like PHP.
 Such expertise is different from frontend coding skills and languages.

 – Content Creation: Your website will need a variety of copy created and approved.
 This will range from content about your company, to shipping and return policies.
 Whether you suffer from perpetual writers block or get interrupted every time you open Word to create a new document, you may need some outside help to get this collateral created.